Skip to main content

 • dissemination, as well as

 Some of the digital aspects of youth work (such as digital competence development, supporting intergenerational knowledge transfers and digital sport) can be found in the Digital Welfare Strategy (Digitális Jólét Stratégia) of Hungary.
-The strategy is managed in the Digital Education Methodological Centre of the Digital Welfare Nonprofit Ltd. (Digitalis Jólét Nonprofit Kft.).
-Another division of this organisation, the Division for Digital Child Protection coordinates the implementation of the Digital Child Protection Strategy (Digitális Gyermekvédelmi Stratégia).
+The strategy was managed by the Digital Welfare Nonprofit Ltd. (Digitalis Jólét Nonprofit Kft.).
+In 2023, its roles were taken over by the Governmental Information-Technology Development Agency [(Kormányzati Informatikai Fejlesztési Ügynökség, (KIFÜ)] and most of the projects related to the strategy finished.

 The role of public education